cole-koryto/simualtesuccess-api/README.md

 spending_by_year: json with the total spending at each age.

-net_income_by_year: json with the net income e at each age.
+net_income_by_year: json with the net income at each age.

 ## Usage

-Send POST requst to https://simulatesuccess.info/ with a request following the SimulationInputPayload schema.
+Send POST request to https://simulatesuccess.info/ with a request following the SimulationInputPayload schema.

 ## Setup